matrix-org/matrix-spec-proposals/proposals/1943-v3-default-room-version.md

 This means that new rooms will be created as v3 rooms, but existing rooms will not be prompted to upgrade.
-Separately we intend to deprecate v1 (and v2), but doing will come as part of a separate MSC
+Separately we intend to deprecate v1 (and v2), but doing so will come as part of a separate MSC.

 ## Tradeoffs